mybearworld/fork-MeowerBot.js/README.md

     bot.post("Hello from MeowerBot.js!");
 });

-bot.onCommand("@username help", (username, arguments, origin) => { // Runs when a new post with a bot command is sent
+bot.onCommand("help", (username, arguments, origin) => { // Runs when a new post with a bot command is sent
     bot.post("Commands: @username help", origin);
 });